-would result in flooding on- or off site?
+amount of surface runoff in a manner which would result in flooding on- or off site?

-Mitigation: None. pattern of the site the alteration of river, or substan er the existing drainage or area, including through the course of a stream or tially increase the rate or e runoff in a manner which ✓ Q
+Mit No igation: ne. d.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or ✓ ū